Most use cases require some simple CRUD operations. And that was true even for a new API we built that is now used by one of our user-facing products.

 }

-First, we can see that only the last 2 fields are Optional.
-This means that every time you will pull a row from your database you have the certainty of which field is potentially null or not.
+First, we can see that only the last two fields are Optional.
+This means that every time you pull a row from your database, you have the certainty of which field is potentially null or not.
 This would be the equivalent of a Model in something like SeaOrm.

 What about creating and updating a row?

-I did not like the idea of a generic struct where anything could be modified (eg ActiveModel) instead I want us to be very explicit about what can be created and updated.
-Moreover, I want to make sure that we centralize the business logic for each operation.
+I did not like the idea of a generic struct where anything could be modified (eg, ActiveModel).
+Instead, I want us to be very explicit about what can be created and updated.
+Moreover, I want to ensure we centralize the business logic for each operation.

-First, let’s just have a look at the following
+First, let’s have a look at the following.

 struct Users {